techtangents/ylj-reading-the-tea-leaves/workshop/0-language.md

 #### Running

-The best way to run elm is via elm-reactor, as per the installation instructions.
+The best way to run elm is via `elm-live`, as per the installation instructions.

-That'll have a webserver running that will recompile when you refresh, show compilation errors, etc. It also has a time travelling debugger in it that you can inspect the state of your app and the events flowing through it.
+That'll have a webserver running that will recompile when you refresh, show compilation errors, etc.

-In VsCode, you can run this by running the `Elm: Reactor Start` command (Cmd/Ctrl-Shift-P).

 ## Purescript